Bathory was formed in Stockholm in 1983. Founder Quorthon, a seventeen-year-old guitarist, was joined

 I feel no fright"

-The tone and harmonics of the lead solo are absolutely perfect and it possesses a sorrowful
+The tone and harmonics of the lead solo are absolutely perfect and it possesses

-feeling.
+a sorrowful feeling.
 This song is not only a highlight of the album, but a highlight of Bathory's existence.

 The next song is the one that introduced me to this band.
-"Equimanthorn" begins with
+"Equimanthorn" begins

-creeps into this song before ending with a wicked lead solo that shreds through your flesh.
+an epic nature creeps into this song before ending with a wicked lead solo that shreds through your flesh.

-Under the Sign of the Black Mark features much more variety, regarding the
+Under the Sign of the Black Mark features much more variety, regarding

-songwriting.
+the songwriting.
 This is very evident in "Enter the Eternal Fire", which is a mid-paced and truly epic masterpiece.
 It begins

 with slow and heavy riffs, accompanied by the chiming of funeral bells and some brief acoustic parts, as well as sparse keyboard